-Our navy will rank as the fifth in the world when our new ships are aflost, being surpassed only by England, France, Russia and Italy.
+Our navy will rank as the fifth in the world when our new ships are affoat, being surpassed only by England, France, Russia and Italy.

-Doctor T. H. Hoskins notes the fact, in the New York Tribune, that the rainmaking foolishness has been exploded, but not soon enough to prevent the waste of a big pile of the people's money.
+Doctor T. H. Hoskins notes the fact, in the New York Tribune, that the rainmaking foolishness has been exploded, but not soon enough to prevent the waste of a big pile of the people's money. | a few millions a day becomes a matter of

 A syndicate of Milwaukee bachelors who undertook co-operative housekeeping has failed.
-One of the four men is to be married, and the others do not cura to keep up their establishment, which costs \$500 a month.
+One of the four men is to be married, and the others do not cars to keep up their establishment, which costs \$500 a month.

 The statement that a woman could be implicated in every case of bomb throwing which has taken place in Paris has been proved.
-The New York World faceticusly asserts that women are enployed almost exclusively in the dyramite factories of France, and are equal upon provocation to blowing men up.
+The New York World facetiously asserts that women are employed almost exclusively in the dyramite factories of France, and are equal upon provocation to blowing men up.